wang-q/tva/docs/reshape.md

 ## `wider` (Long to Wide)

 The `wider` command is the inverse of `longer`.
-It spreads a key-value pair across multiple columns.
-This is useful when an observation is scattered across multiple rows.
+It spreads a key-value pair across multiple columns, increasing the number of columns and decreasing the number of rows.
+This is useful for creating summary tables or reshaping data for tools that expect a matrix-like format.

 ### Basic Usage